 ResX comes with the ability to directly launch your entire ensemble in a forecast mode.
 This saves valuable time and effort when setting up and comparing multiple scenarios for the future of your field.

 IRMA automatically ingests and manages ensemble data from ResX.

 ResX and IRMA deliver speed, control and power to look at all available data as a whole.
 Immediately assessing how modelling choices and data interpretation affect the resulting ensembles of models and enabling teams to quickly iterate and continuously learn and improve.

 ResX and IRMA deliver an uncertainty-centric approach based on an end-to-end integrated and automated workflow that quickly closes the loop between input data and ensemble, providing analytics for insights and decision support.

-Is ResX compatible with Delfi?Yes, there is a version of ResX compatible with DELFI 2020, DELFI 2021 and DELFI 2022
+Is ResX compatible with DELFI?Yes, there is a version of ResX compatible with DELFI 2020, DELFI 2021 and DELFI 2022

 Do the uncertain variables need to have a Gaussian distribution?No!
 It is a common misconception that ensemble Kalman approaches require Gaussian prior distributions for them to work.